cucapra/dahlia-evaluation/README.md

 Benchmarks for the [Fuse programming language](https://github.com/cucapra/seashell).

-## Getting started
+## Getting Started

-Use the make file to run all the benchmarks.
+Use the top-level Makefile to run all the benchmarks.

 - `make all` generates all the C++ files for benchmarks and uploads them to [buildbot](http://gorgonzola.cs.cornell.edu:8000/).